 - 1. An initial review of responsiveness and compliance with the technical specifications and other criteria specified in the RFP by the Board staff. - 2.
 All responsive proposals will be evaluated and scored by a team of reviewers.
 Proposals will be evaluated on specific criteria by reviewers using a standardized instrument. - 3.
 Presentation of scoring and recommendations to the CEO.
 The CEO will have final contracting approval, but reserves the option to consult with representatives of the Board of Directors in the evaluation process.
-Proposers may be asked to interview with the CEO, members of the WFS Board Team, and/or WFS Board members as part of the selection process.
+Proposers may be asked to interview with the CEO as part of the selection process.